shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/02 DynamoDB/06 DynamoDB Indexing.md

 **LSI**: Stands for local secondary index.
 We must create the LSI whenever we create table.
 After a table being created, we can not update the LSI.
 We can create up to 5 local secondary indexes.
 LSI supports both the eventual consistency and strongly consistency.

 **GSI**: Stands for global secondary index.
 A global secondary index can be created with entirely new partition key and sort key.
+Supports maximum 20 GSI

 - Global secondary index took a new partition and hence it needs a completely new throughput capacity for the RCU and WCU.
 - GSI can be created anytime, not bound to the table creation time like the LSI.